joshuadahlunr/simpleP2P/README.md

 -> C/++ Compiler (supporting C++ 20 [specifically std::span] if the C++ wrapper is used) -> GO Compiler >= 1.19

-SimpleP2p supports being added as subdirectory and will provide the `simplep2p` target your project can link against.
+SimpleP2P supports being added as subdirectory and will provide the `simplep2p` target your project can link against (includes both the C and C++ APIs).

 You can also build the sample chat application by running
 ```bash